-In every corner of this wide, brown land there's something to inspire and delight travellers: stories to hear, characters to meet, and a laid back lifestyle to enjoy.
+Whether you're an interstate visitor or a guest from abroad, Australia offers an amazing diversity of travel experiences.
+In every corner of this wide, brown land there's something to inspire and delight you.
+There are stories to hear, characters to meet, and a laid-back lifestyle to enjoy.